Splatterxl/Gap_Utilities/.github/README.md

 ```
 Copyright © 2020 Splatterxl <bananaru19@gmail.com>.

-This Source Code Form is subject to the terms of the Mozilla Public
+This Source Code is available subject to a restrictive
-License, v.
-2.0.
-If a copy of the MPL was not distributed with this
-file, You can obtain one at http://mozilla.org/MPL/2.0/.
+BSD-style license found in the LICENSE file.
 ```